kaldas/kaldas.github.io/_posts/2017-07-17-walking-the-blockchain-skeleton.md

 ## The Walking Skeleton

-According to Alistair Cockburn who coined the term:
+As our hackathon project we decided to present an end to end integration of our platform with stellar.
+We had a large pool of developers in our group so we decided to go ahead with a walking skeleton.
+So what is a walking skeleton?

 > "A Walking Skeleton is a tiny implementation of the system that performs a small end-to-end function.
 It need not use the final architecture, but it should link together the main architectural components.
-The architecture and the functionality can then evolve in parallel."
+The architecture and the functionality can then evolve in parallel." - Alistair Cockburn

-This is a term coined by Alistair Cockburn to describe the smallest implementation of an end to end functionality in a system.
+This meant creating an api to serve as an adapter between our domain and stellar, a web page where our agents could keep track of debits issued through stellar and another web page where our partners could view credits to their wallets.
+We also had an android developer in our team so we hooked this up to our android app for demonstration purposes and I was very satisfied with the outcome.
+Our project finished in the top 3 with the other two being related to fraud detection and fintech aid.